17,95 €

 Autorenporträt

-Larry Kramer is Richard E. Lang Professor of Law and Dean of Stanford Law School.
-He served as a law clerk to Justice William J. Brennan, Jr., of the United States Supreme Court and taught at the law schools of the University of Chicago, the University of Michigan, and New York University before moving to Stanford.
+Larry Kramer is Russell D. Niles Professor of Law at New York University.
+He served as a law clerk to Justice William J. Brennan, Jr., of the United States Supreme Court and taught at the law schools of both the University of Chicago and the University of Michigan before moving to NYU.
 He has written extensively in both academic and popular journals on topics involving the role of courts in society.